baikaresandip/wp-music/README.md

 * Created a custom meta box to save music meta information like Composer Name, Publisher, Year of recording, Additional Contributors, URL, Price, etc.
 * Created a custom meta table and save all music meta information in that table.
 * Created a custom admin settings page for Music.
 Settings option should contain options for changing currency, number of musics displayed per page, etc. Settings menu should be displayed under the Musics menu.
-* Created a shortcode [music] to display the music(s) information.
+* Created a shortcode `[music]` to display the music(s) information.
 Shortcode attributes should genre, show_title.

+### Extra Enhancemnets
+* Added music display view, List view and Grid view
+* Added feature to show/hide the title for the shortcode
+* Added numbered pagination in shortcode

+## Future Enhancements
+* Music custom Template Structure
+* Improvements in the page meta fields
+* Improvements payment integration
+* Orders, transaction history, users, etc

 ## Installation